alex-paul-htm/Cetris/README.txt

 hi
-instructions below for chrome OS, and windows, if you using an apple device i cannot tell you as I do not own one but try the something
+instructions below for chrome OS, and windows, if you using an apple device I cannot tell you as I do not own one but try something

 ChromeOS/chromebook:
 open chrome hit CTRL + O then locate file titled cetris.html double click that, set that as book mark by clicking the star icon in the top.